langflow-ai/langflow/docker_example/README.md

 ### LangFlow Service

 The `langflow` service uses the `langflowai/langflow:latest` Docker image and exposes port 7860.
 It depends on the `postgres` service.
+To ensure the service has the necessary permissions to create and access files in `/var/lib/langflow`, it is run as the root user.

 Environment variables: